 First impressions do count.
 Attention to neatness of organization, format, and presentation of dossiers makes a difference.

-For each nominee, upload one single PDF file that includes all nomination materials (all document, letters of support, teaching evaluations and other relevant documents) at the website by 11:59 PM on February 1st.
+For each nominee, upload one single PDF file that includes all nomination materials (all documents, letters of support, teaching evaluations and other relevant documents) at the website by 11:59 PM on February 1st.

 We will only accept one PDF file for each nomination, and the website will not combine your materials into one file if you upload multiple files for each nominee.
 Evaluations of all nominees will be conducted through the website and neither the Teacher Recognition Committee nor the evaluators will be able to put multiple files together for one nominee.